San Ignacio, Belize Guide

 Immerse yourself in the local culture at the vibrant San Ignacio Market.
 Held every Saturday, this bustling market is a feast for the senses, with vendors selling fresh produce, local crafts, delicious street food, and more.
 It's a great place to sample Belizean cuisine, pick up souvenirs, and experience the energy of San Ignacio.
 Even on other days, a smaller version of the market operates, offering a glimpse into daily life.

-Located in downtown San Ignacio, easily accessible by foot.
+Approximately 5-10 minutes by car or taxi from downtown San Ignacio, or a short walk uphill.
 Escape the heat and humidity in the cool, refreshing Mountain Pine Ridge Forest Reserve.
 This vast area offers stunning natural beauty, including waterfalls, caves, and pine forests.
 Visit Rio Frio Cave, explore the Rio On Pools (natural rock pools perfect for swimming), and marvel at the cascading waters of Thousand Foot Falls (Hidden Valley Falls).
 This is a great option for nature lovers and those seeking outdoor adventure.

 Approximately 1.5 - 2 hours by car from San Ignacio, depending on the specific destination within the reserve.
 For the adventurous traveler, the ATM cave is an unforgettable experience.
 This sacred Mayan cave requires swimming, wading, and some climbing to reach the inner chambers where skeletal remains, pottery, and other artifacts are preserved.
 It's a physically demanding tour, but the reward is a glimpse into the Mayan underworld and a truly unique archaeological site.
 This is a full-day trip and requires a licensed guide.